 Estefanía Fadul is a Colombian-born, New Hampshire-raised, New York City-based director and producer.
 She loves working on new plays, musicals, and re-examined classics.
 Her work aims to connect diverse communities through inventive, visceral, and socially-conscious storytelling.

-Estefanía has developed new work off-Broadway and regionally at the Public Theater, Playwrights' Realm, Repertorio Español, Long Wharf, The Drama League, Artists Repertory Theatre, LPAC, Hi-Arts, and Fresh Ground Pepper, among others.
-She has guest directed at universities and training programs including Juilliard, NYU, SUNY Purchase, and the Atlantic Conservatory.
+Estefanía has developed new work off-Broadway and regionally at the Public Theater, Playwrights' Realm, Latinx Playwrights Circle, Repertorio Español, Long Wharf, The Drama League, Artists Repertory Theatre, LPAC, Hi-Arts, and Fresh Ground Pepper, among others.
+She has guest directed at universities and training programs including Juilliard, NYU, Princeton, SUNY Purchase, and the Atlantic Conservatory.

-Estefanía is the 2020 inaugural recipient of New York Stage and Film's Pfaelzer Award, and is an alumna of the Clubbed Thumb Directing Fellowship, the Eugene O’Neill Theatre Center/NNPN’s National Directors Fellowship (2017), the Foeller Fellowship at the Williamstown Theatre Festival (2017), the Drama League Directors Project’s Fall Fellowship (2015) and TV Directing Fellowship (2016), and the Van Lier Fellowship at Repertorio Español.
-She is an artist with the Center for Performance and Civic Practice and a member of the New Georges Jam and The Latinx Theatre Commons steering committee, and a former member of The Civilians’ R&D Group and the Lincoln Center Theatre Directors Lab.
+Estefanía was the 2020 inaugural recipient of New York Stage and Film's Pfaelzer Award, and is an alumna of the Clubbed Thumb Directing Fellowship, the Eugene O’Neill Theatre Center/NNPN’s National Directors Fellowship, the Foeller Fellowship at the Williamstown Theatre Festival, the Drama League Directors Project’s Fall Fellowship and TV Directing Fellowship, the Civilians' R&D Group, and the Van Lier Fellowship at Repertorio Español.
+She is an artist with the Center for Performance and Civic Practice and a member of the New Georges Jam, The Latinx Theatre Commons advisory committee, and the Lincoln Center Theatre Directors Lab.